PALMER HEADSTONE DEDICATION

 until recently!
 Patrick McConal author of "Over the Wall-The Men

-Behind the 1934 Death House Escape", published by Eakin Press had
+Behind the 1934 Death House Escape" published by Eakin Press had

 decided to do something about it after his talks with Palmer's